etano/whiplash/README.md

 3. Submit the property description
 4. Query the property to get the results

-The Whiplash runtime component is responsible for the actual process of running the solver, reading the input and writing back the output into database.
+We provide a python runtime component is responsible for the actual process of running the solver, reading the input and writing back the output into database.
+It should be mentioned, however, that other runtime environments are possible, provided they interact through the Whiplash API.

 ## Installation